aswin-s03/DIABETES-PREDICTION/README.md

 - Rigorous testing and evaluation processes.

 ## Dataset
-The dataset used for training and testing the model is sourced from [mention the source if applicable].
-It contains [number of instances] instances with [number of features] features, including [list key features].
+The dataset contains 769 instances with 8 features.

 ## Getting Started
 Follow these steps to run the project locally: